dlinh31/Vidlytics/README.md

 # Youtube Data Aggregator

 ## Description
-The Youtube Data Aggregator is a tool that allows you to generate and aggregate data from multiple Youtube channels.
+The Youtube Data Aggregator is a Web Application built using React.js & Node.js that allows you to generate and aggregate data from multiple Youtube channels.
 It provides a simple and efficient way to collect information such as video titles, descriptions, view counts, and more.
 It also allows batch processing of multiple channels.

 ## Features
 The Youtube Data Aggregator offers the following features: